1. Practice Policies

 3. Informed Consent for Psychotherapy

 The therapeutic relationship is unique in that it is a highly personal and at the same time, a contractual agreement.
 Given this, it is important for us to reach a clear understanding about how our relationship will work, and what each of us can expect.
 This consent will provide a clear framework for our work together.
-Feel free to discuss any of this with me.
-Please read and indicate that you have reviewed this information and agree to it by filling in the checkbox at the end of this document.
+Feel free to discuss any of this with us.

 The Therapeutic Process